replit/river/PROTOCOL.md

 #### Detecting Phantom Disconnects

 Certain transports will not emit a close event when the underlying connection is lost.
 This is especially true for WebSockets in specific cases (e.g. closing your laptop lid).

 To detect these phantom disconnects, the session SHOULD send an explicit heartbeat message every `heartbeatInterval` milliseconds (this should be a parameter of the transport).
 This message is a control message with the `AckBit` set and the payload `{ type: 'ACK' }`.
+The `seq` and `ack` of the message should match that of the session itself.
+It is important to note that the heartbeat message is unlike normal messages and SHOULD NOT increment the `seq` field of the session it is sent from.

 This explicit ack serves three purposes: